MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/get-started-release-notes.md

 **Workaround:** None.

 ## Inconsistencies in push install experience of Nano agent
 **Description:** The Discover Wizard status dialog closes but agent stays in pending state in console for some time until the installation fails or completes successfully.
-Installation may fail, and you will need to refer to the setup log file for further information to troubleshoot.
+Installation may fail, and to help troubleshoot, refer to the setup log file.

 **Workaround:** None.